Canoe Paddle Selection

-Nevertheless, if it's the right size for you, it'll be one of the most ergonomic paddles you'll ever find.
+Nevertheless, if it's the right size, it'll be one of the most ergonomic paddles ever.

 The plastic grip feels natural in your hand, and the paddle glides through the water so smoothly that you could easily mistake it for a high-end model.
-Following each use, you must make sure that it is dried as soon as possible.
+Following each use, you must ensure it is dried immediately.

 If the metal is stored in moist conditions, it will tarnish and rust.
 Let it dry indoors or in the sunlight.